The Blue Water Young Professionals take an active role in supporting the community.

 Black River Walk

-In December 2014, the Blue Water Young Professionals, in partnership with the City of Port Huron Recreation Department, was awarded a $45,000 grant from the Department of Natural Resources Recreation Passport program, a $5,000 donation from the Community Foundation of St. Clair County, and an additional $10,000 from the City of Port Huron to continue work on the Black River Walk.
-Phase II projects are in the planning stages, with trail heads, gathering areas and signage being the main focus.
-Phase I of the Black River Walk project wrapped up in 2014.
+The Blue Water Young Professionals, in partnership with the City of Port Huron Recreation Department, was awarded a $45,000 grant from the Department of Natural Resources Recreation Passport program, a $5,000 donation from the Community Foundation of St. Clair County, and an additional $10,000 from the City of Port Huron to continue work on the Black River Walk.
+Grant related projects are in the planning stages, with trail heads, gathering areas and signage being the main focus.
+A second project, a partnership with St. Clair County Community College, includes a tile border and painted mural along the 7th street tunnel.

 BWYP Community Tour